 Thrust up from their origin, the limestone rock was eroded by water into these distinctive sculptured landforms, called a karst landscape.

-Two very rare plants that prefer to live in limestone landscapes have hung on at Kura Tawhiti.
+The Castle Hill Basin is also home to two other very rare plants that prefer to live in limestone landscapes.
 These are limestone wheatgrass (Australopyrum calcis subspecies obtatum) and a tiny 3 cm high sedge (Carex inopinata).
-A shrubland restoration project within the reserve hopes to recreate the habitat for these botanical treasures.

 Tōpuni - a symbolic cloak of protection